Speiser meets Misiurewicz: Perturbations of Misiurewicz maps

 \begin{theorem} Let $f\in\s$ be a Misiurewicz entire function for which $\j(f)\neq\c$.
 Then there are hyperbolic maps in $\m_f$ arbitrarily close to $f$. \end{theorem}

 \begin{remark} Stronger result actually holds in this case.
 For consistency we leave it to the next section. \end{remark}

 \begin{proof}[Proof of Theorem \ref{thm42}]

 As before, we consider a small parameter ball $B(0,r)$ centred at $f_0:=f$ in the parameter space $\m_f$.
-By Lemma \ref{scalelarge}, for each singular value $s_j(0)$ in the Julia set of $f_0$ there exist $n_j$ and a number $0<k<1$ such that the diameter of $\diam\xi_{n_j,j}(D(a_0,r_0))$ is at least $S$ for any $k$-Whitney disk $D(a_0, r_0)\subset D(0,r)$.
+By Lemma \ref{scalelarge}, for each singular value $s_j(0)$ in the Julia set of $f_0$ there exist $n_j$ and a number $0<\kappa<1$ such that the diameter of $\diam\xi_{n_j,j}(D(a_0,r_0))$ is at least $S$ for any $\kappa$-Whitney disk $D(a_0, r_0) \subset D(0,r) \subset B(0,r)$.

-Let $\H$ be the set of indices ranging over singular values in the Julia set $\j(f_0)$, and $\I$ the index set for which $x_j(a)\neq 0$; see \eqref{xj}, Lemma \ref{indi} and the discussion thereafter.
+Let $\H$ be the set of indices ranging over singular values in the Julia set $\j(f_0)$, and $\I$ the index set for which $x_j(a) \not\equiv 0$; see \eqref{xj}, Lemma \ref{indi} and the discussion thereafter.

-We first focus one index $j\in\I$.
-Without loss of generality, assume that $j=1$.
-In other words, we consider $\xi_{n_1, 1}(D(a_0, r_0))=:D_1$.
-By the bounded distortion ensured in Lemma \ref{est}, we see that $D_1$ contains a disk of radius $S/4$, denoted by $D'_1$.
+We first focus on indices in $\I$ and consider $\xi_{n_j, j}(D(a_0, r_0))=:D_j$ for $j\in\I$.
+By the bounded distortion ensured in Lemma \ref{est}, we see that $D_j$ contains a disk of radius $S/4$.
+We shall consider two situations depending on whether $D_j$ intersects with the Julia set $\j(f_{0})$.